revinate/unification/styleguide-markdown.md

 ### Primary Menu

-The primary navigation component is based off of Twitter Bootstrap tabs plugin.
-The tabs navigation is inside ` .l-header-top` and the tabs content is inside `.l-header-bottom`.
-In order to have custom styles, the following 2 classes are needed:
+This component is based off of Twitter Bootstrap tabs plugin.
+The tabbed menu is inside `.l-header-top` and the tabbed content is inside `.l-header-bottom`.

+**Extra classes**
-`.primary-menu-item-bordered` ads border to the right aligned menu items and `.primary-menu-item-icon` is needed for menu items the use icon like "Help" and "Settings"
+- `.primary-menu-item-bordered` adds a border to right menu items
+- `.primary-menu-item-icon` needed by icon menu items. i.e. 'Help' & 'Settings'
+- `.primary-menu-item-logo` needed by the logo `li`
+- `.primary-menu-item-text` needed by text only `li`. i.e. property name w/o dropdown
+- `.primary-menu-item-label` needed by `li` that contains a `.label`. i.e. 'On Duty'

+**jQuery vs Angular**
+- If you wish to use this component with **jQuery**, make sure the primary 'a' tags have the attribute `data-toggle='tab'`, otherwise remove the attribute.

     @example
     <header class="l-header">